 Poke holes in the dough using a fork.

 Place on center rack of the preheated oven.
 Bake for 6-8 minutes or until golden, watching carefully to prevent burning.
-Place pan on a cooling rack.
+Put pan on a cooling rack.
 Decrease oven temperature to 350º Fahrenheit.
 (You may need to open the oven door for a few minutes to allow excess heat to escape.)

 Optional: to crisp up the crust a bit more, flip the crust over and bake for an additional 3-5 minutes.